Skip to main content

 The way signing works in a browser is with a wallet.
 Wallets can be web apps, browser extensions, standalone apps, or even separate hardware devices.

 Right now, the wallet that best supports Soroban is Freighter.
-It's a Chrome extension.
+It is available as a Firefox Add-on, as well as extensions for Chrome and Brave.
 Go ahead and install it now.

 Now you're all set up to use Freighter as a user, and you can add it to your app.